 Think: what makes you and your team likely to make it?
 Is it professional experience in pharma, excellent technical skills, or perhaps an incomparable drive to succeed?
 Whatever it is, write it down on the slide.
 Try to be specific about people’s positions in your team, their responsibilities, and previous successes.

-Having done all of the hard work preparing the content of your pitch deck, you don’t want to weaken your presentation by poor design choices.
+Having done all of the hard work preparing the content of your healthcare pitch deck, you don’t want to weaken your presentation by poor design choices.
 Your MedTech pitch deck needs to be readable and clean, but a few exciting design details can really elevate your point.

 You don’t have to hire a designer to put your pitch deck together.
 You can totally do it on your own following the most important guidelines: